-The key objective of this post is to ask you to burst out of the ‘bubble’, get out of your comfort zones and explore plans for quicker growth.
+The key objective of this post is to ask you to burst out of the ‘bubble’.
+Get out of your comfort zones and explore plans for quicker growth.

 So I will explain the key differences to ensure you’re prepared and present accordingly.
 For those that prefer a summary, it is presented in the diagram below:

 Living in a bubble

-Before delving into both types of investors, many teams we meet pre-deal are operating in a bubble, thinking that the growth plan, reporting and KPIs they have today will suffice post-deal.
+Before delving into both types of investors, many teams we meet pre-deal operate in a bubble.
+They believe the growth plan, reporting and KPIs they have today will suffice post-deal.

-For instance, one of our team members was involved in a start-up as the fourth employee; they hit something of interest to a much larger firm and were acquired.
+For instance, one of our team members was involved in a start-up as the fourth employee.
+They built something that took off.
 As a result, they grew from four people to six hundred and fifty in eighteen months.

-In that case (regardless of the type of Buyer), the acceleration is so fast that everything needs consideration – especially the software development processes, the ease of onboarding developers and how you manage security and release management.
+In that example, the acceleration is so fast that everything needs reconsideration.
+Especially the software development processes, the ease of onboarding developers and how you manage security and release management.

 So my suggestion is to consider your scaling plans and consider ‘what if’ situations: